Plastic bottle: Concerns

 There is ongoing concern as to the use of plastics in consumer food packaging solutions, environmental impact of the disposal of these products, as well as concerns regarding consumer safety.
 Karin Michaels, Associate Professor at Harvard Medical School, suggests that toxins leaching from plastics might be related to disorders in humans such as endocrine disruption.
-Aluminum and cyanide were found as trace elements in the examined samples but they are considered to be toxic elements according to the United States food and drug administration FDA.
-In the United States, plastic water bottles are regulated by the FDA which also inspects and samples bottled water plants periodically.
+Aluminum and cyanide were found as trace elements in the examined samples, which are considered to be toxic elements according to the American FDA.
+In the United States, plastic water bottles are regulated by the FDA, which also inspects and samples bottled water plants periodically.
 Plastic water bottle plants hold a low priority for inspection due to a continuously good safety record.
 In the past, the FDA maintained that there was a lack of human data showing plastics pose health problems.
 However, in January 2010, the FDA reversed its opinion saying they now have concerns about health risks.

+It is a common misconception that drinking from plastic water bottles increases cancer risk; there is no such risk.

+Microplastics

 An article published on 6 November 2017 in Water Research reported on the content of microplastics in mineral waters packed in plastic or glass bottles, or beverage cartons.
 In 2018, research conducted by Sherri Mason from the State University of New York in Fredonia revealed the presence of polypropylene, polystyrene, nylon and polyethylene terephthalate microparticles in plastic bottles.
 Polypropylene was hereby found to be the most common polymeric material (54%) and nylon the second most abundant (16%) polymeric material.
 The study also mentioned that polypropylene and polyethylene are polymers that are often used to make plastic bottle caps.
 Also, 4% of retrieved plastic particles were found to have signatures of industrial lubricants coating the polymer.
-The research was reviewed by Andrew Mayes of the University of East Anglia (UEA) School of Chemistry The European Food Safety Authority suggested most microplastics are excreted by the body, however the UN Food and Agriculture Organization warned that it is possible that the smallest particles (< 1.5 μm) could enter the bloodstream and organs, via the intestinal wall.
+The research was reviewed by Andrew Mayes of the University of East Anglia (UEA) School of Chemistry The European Food Safety Authority suggested most microplastics are excreted by the body; however, the Food and Agriculture Organization, a specialised agency of the United Nations, warned that it is possible that the smallest particles (< 1.5 μm) could enter the bloodstream and organs, via the intestinal wall.
+Microplastics have been observed to cross the blood-brain barrier, found in semen, testes, and placenta tissue.